lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 forced photometry is negative
 (e.g., rare cases where the source is faint or gone *and* in a region of slightly oversubtracted sky background).
 It is only ever fully safe to use this function when using ``SNR > 5`` *detections* in PVIs.

-The defalt plot will be the dec vs. RA (the plotting chart defaults to plot the data in the two leftmost columns of the table).
-The plot can be changed by opening the plot parameters pop-up window which will appear by clicking on the settings icon (a single gear above the plot window).
-The example below uses ``psfDiffFlux`` - note that for some of the pointings, the plotted flux is negative.
-This is because ``psfDiffFlux`` is a result of the subtraction of some fiducial value (obtained by averaging previous observations) from the data in the PVI on hand.
-This, on some occassions can result in a negative value.

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d